What is Oral & Maxillofacial Surgery?

 Most of all, OMSes are dedicated to patient welfare.
 Whether it’s an injury, congenital defect, or diseases of the face, jaws, or mouth, you can count on an OMS to provide a high standard of care.

 - Provide safe and effective office anesthesia.

 - Extract impacted and nonrestorable teeth (dentoalveolar surgery)

 - Perform corrective jaw surgery (orthognathic jaw surgery)

 - Rebuild faces damaged by injury or disease (reconstructive surgery)

 - Relieve jaw pain (TMJ surgery)

-- Perform cosmetic surgery of the face, jaws and neck
+- Perform cosmetic surgery on the face, jaws, and neck

 This information is an excerpt from a public service announcement by AAOMS in USA Today

 By Donald F. Booth, DMD, and Francis P. Diplacido, DMD